Dieser Beitrag ist auch verfügbar auf:

 The rim fits all standard plates with a diameter of 20 to 26 cm and makes it easier to push food onto a spoon or fork.
 This solution makes it possible to eat independently with just one hand or with motor impairments in the arms and hands.

-Eating is more than just filling up – it is a piece of self-determination, dignity and enjoyment.
-This is exactly where the everyday helpers make a big difference: they provide security, preserve rituals and at the same time relieve the burden on caregiving relatives.
-Choosing the right solutions promotes abilities instead of replacing them – this way, independence is maintained for as long as possible and the dining table becomes a place of enjoyment again.
+Eating is more than just filling your stomach—it’s about self-determination, dignity, and the joy of savoring a meal.
+This is exactly where everyday aids make a big difference: they provide security, preserve rituals, and at the same time ease the burden on caregivers.
+Choosing the right solutions helps develop skills rather than replacing them—this way, independence is maintained for as long as possible, and the dining table becomes a place of enjoyment once again.

 Thermal tableware: food stays warm or cold for longer.
 Credit: Ornamin